A world where everyone has a decent place to live

 - Revenue from the Green Mountain Habitat for Humanity ReStore in Williston.

 We use funding to purchase land, purchase building materials and hire any needed tradespeople to build the homes.
-We have built 66 homes in Chittenden County since our inception in 1984 and want to build more to meet the need in our community.
+We have built over 66 homes in Chittenden County since our inception in 1984 and want to build more to meet the need in our community.